Traditional Australian Food

 Pavlova is a popular Australian Christmas dessert rather than a heavy British Christmas pudding.

-Some people make their own pavlova meringue base (it’s easy!) others buy a base in the supermarket and simply top it with whipped cream and fruit.
+Some people make their own pavlova meringue base (it’s easy!)
+Others buy a base in the supermarket and simply top it with whipped cream and fruit.

 I’m going to share my own Aussie pavlova recipe very soon as this recipe is a favourite at our house at Christmas.